phatmann/kuriku/README.md

 Edit todo info
 --------------
-A long press on a todo brings up an edit dialog.
+A long press on a todo brings up an edit dialog where you can set start date and due date.

+If you set a start date that is more than 60 days away, that date will be shown in blue in top right of todo.
+For closer dates the todo will glow an appropriate shade of blue and will not show the date.

+If you set a due date that is more than 14 days away, that date will be shown in red in top right of todo.
+For closer dates the todo will glow an appropriate shade of red and will not show the date.

 Heat up or cool off a todo
 --------------------------